sifuholt/reading-notes/class1.md

 Github is very user friendly and maintains all of the hardware needed to create something and share it with the world.

-It makes available upgrades and gives examples of how to do everything from making simple lists to intricate custom URls.
+It makes available upgrades and gives examples of how to do everything from making simple lists to intricate custom URLs.

 Images and graphs can be added and all of this will be available immediately.